Condorcet loser criterion: Compliance

-Compliant methods include: two-round system, instant-runoff voting (AV), contingent vote, borda count, Schulze method, ranked pairs, and Kemeny-Young method.
+Compliant methods include: two-round system, instant-runoff voting (AV), contingent vote, Borda count, Schulze method, ranked pairs, and Kemeny method.
 Any voting method that ends in a runoff passes the criterion, so long as all voters are able to express their preferences in that runoff i.e. STAR voting passes only when voters can always indicate their ranked preference in their scores; if there are more than 6 candidates, then this is impossible.

-Noncompliant methods include: plurality voting, supplementary voting, Sri Lankan contingent voting, approval voting, range voting, Bucklin voting and minimax Condorcet.
+Noncompliant methods include: plurality voting, supplementary voting, Sri Lankan contingent voting, approval voting, range voting, Bucklin voting and Minimax Condorcet.

 The Smith criterion implies the Condorcet loser criterion, because no candidate in the Smith set can lose a head-to-head matchup against a candidate not in the Smith set.

 Examples

 Approval voting

-The ballots for Approval voting do not contain the information to identify the Condorcet loser.
-Thus, Approval Voting cannot prevent the Condorcet loser from winning in some cases.
-The following example shows that Approval voting violates the Condorcet loser criterion.
+The ballots for approval voting do not contain the information to identify the Condorcet loser.
+Thus, approval voting cannot prevent the Condorcet loser from winning in some cases.
+The following example shows that approval voting violates the Condorcet loser criterion.

 Assume four candidates A, B, C and L with 3 voters with the following preferences:

 The Condorcet loser is L, since every other candidate is preferred to him by 2 out of 3 voters.

 There are several possibilities how the voters could translate their preference order into an approval ballot, i.e. where they set the threshold between approvals and disapprovals.
 For example, the first voter could approve (i) only A or (ii) A and B or (iii) A, B and L or (iv) all candidates or (v) none of them.
 Let's assume, that all voters approve three candidates and disapprove only the last one.
 The approval ballots would be:

 Result: L is approved by all three voters, whereas the three other candidates are approved by only two voters.
-Thus, the Condorcet loser L is elected Approval winner.
+Thus, the Condorcet loser L is elected the approval winner.

 Note, that if any voter would set the threshold between approvals and disapprovals at any other place, the Condorcet loser L would not be the (single) Approval winner.
-However, since Approval voting elects the Condorcet loser in the example, Approval voting fails the Condorcet loser criterion.
+However, since approval voting elects the Condorcet loser in the example, approval voting fails the Condorcet loser criterion.